Microsoft/go/eng/doc/fips/README.md

 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - The Linux Kernel's FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

-If FIPS mode is required, it configures OpenSSL during program initialization.
-If configuration fails, program initialization panics.

-If no preference is detected, the Go runtime doesn't set the OpenSSL FIPS mode, and the standard OpenSSL configuration is left unchanged.
+If the Go runtime detects `GODEBUG=fips140=on` and OpenSSL is not using a FIPS-compliant engine or provider, the program will panic during program initialization.
+This may be useful to detect and refuse to run with incorrectly configured OpenSSL installations.
+Otherwise, `GODEBUG=fips140` has no effect.

 For more information about the standard OpenSSL FIPS behavior, see https://www.openssl.org/docs/fips.html.

 > [!WARNING]
-> Previous to Go 1.24, setting `GOFIPS=0` would make the Go runtime to try to disable FIPS mode.
+> Previous to Go 1.24, setting `GOFIPS` would make the Go runtime to try to modify the configured FIPS mode.
 This is no longer supported.

 ### Windows FIPS mode (CNG)

 To enable FIPS mode on Windows, [enable the Windows FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy).

 If the Go runtime detects `GODEBUG=fips140=on` and FIPS policy is not enabled, the program will panic during program initialization.
 This may be useful to detect and refuse to run on incorrectly configured Windows systems.
 Otherwise, `GODEBUG=fips140` has no effect.

-> [!NOTE]
-> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable FIPS mode.
-The change must be made by configuring the OS, not the Go program.
->
-> This is because Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
-We expect that adding a feature that attempts to change the Windows policy would have unintended consequences.

 For testing purposes, Windows FIPS policy can be enabled via the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy`, dword value `Enabled` set to `1`.